nvieras/NeBla/README.md

 **Mobile application images**

-In these images you will find the operation of the mobile application that connects to the kit UvReader
+In these images you will find the operation of the mobile application that connects to the kit UvReader.

 ![](https://github.com/nebelfvs/NeBla/blob/master/Interface-UvReader.PNG)

+In the present image the measurement is made with a UV lamp then the other images are the measurements made with the sun's UV rays.

 ![](https://github.com/nebelfvs/NeBla/blob/master/Kit-UvReader-NeBla.PNG)